AleksandarDzudzevic/Project_Unit_3/README.md

         if self.url:
             self.ids.article_image.source = self.url
 ```
+Fig. 19 Shows the python method photo that takes the image url of the article which was stored in the article database, and then using that url acceses the image which has the matching url and is inside of the same file as the projects main code
 ### Criteria number 5: Option to view past articles containing the author, title, and its content.
 ```.py
  self.dialog = MDDialog(